iceener/brain.overment.com/docs/Books/Almanack of Naval Ravikant.md

 ## Specific Knowledge

 This is a type of knowledge that cannot be transferred and its [Automation](../Tools/Automation.md) is not possible.
 If someone can teach you something, it means they can also teach somone else.
-Such knowledge, in my opinion, comes from a combination of natural predispositions [Understanding](../Core/Understanding.md), hard work ([Process](../Core/Process.md)) and combining that with the unique qualities of our character.
+Such knowledge, in my opinion, comes from a combination of natural predispositions [Knowing thyself](../Core/Knowing%20thyself.md), hard work ([Process](../Core/Process.md)) and combining that with the unique qualities of our character.

 ## Lessons
 - Learn to build and sell: **you will become unstoppable.**